UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 * Choosing a starting timestamp of June 1 helps to reward the community for the integrations they have already started on and help keep momentum going while the current KPI expires.

-* In order to reward the extra work that goes into larger integrations, any qualifying integration valued at or above $5 million in TVL for any amount of time will qualify for a bonus point that will increase the value of uINT by 0.0833 UMA.

 # Implementation

 Step 1: Refer to "green light" list for finalized information on all qualified integrations.
 Assign 1 point for each integration.
+If an integration qualifies for a bonus, it will be indicated with a 🐋.
+These integrations are worth 3 points each (This number should be discussed prior to vote)

-Step 2: Tally up the total number of points, and use the following criteria to determine the $UMA value of each uINT token (uINT/UMA).
-Note: any integrations with a 🐋 indicator qualify for a BONUS.
-See details below.
+Step 2: Tally up the total number of points, and return this value.
+No rounding should be necessary as it should be a whole number

-Starting at 0, the value of each uINT increases according to the following scale:
-* 0.0167 for the first 10 points.
-* 0.0500 for the next 15 points.
-* A BONUS value of 0.0833 should be added for each integration on the "green light" list with a 🐋 indicator, with a maximum of 4 possible bonuses.
-Treat this as a separate component of your calculation.
-See example below.

-Step 3: return the appropriate value (in UMA) per uINT that corresponds to the total number of points tallied.
-If value returned is greater than 1.2500, return 1.2500.

-Examples:
-If a voter determines a tally of 12 points and no BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (2 x 0.0500) = 0.2667 UMA.

-If a voter determines a tally of 22 points and 2 of them include BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (12 x 0.0500) + (2 x 0.0833) = 0.9333 UMA.

-If a voter determines a tally of 20 points and 7 of them would individually qualify for BONUS points, they would calculate that 1 uINT = (10 x 0.0167) + (10 x 0.0500) + (4 x 0.0833) = 1.000
-This is because even though 7 of the integrations qualified for bonus, there is a maximum of 4 bonuses allowed in this KPI option.

 # Security Considerations